Our Board of Directors

 He is a dedicated social entrepreneur who is passionate about finding simple, creative, and innovative solutions to systemic problems.

-• Help mainstream English language learners alongside their English-speaking peers while they learn English.
+• Helps mainstream English learners alongside their English-speaking peers while they learn English.

 • Engage them in a highly compelling math tool — at the core of STEM — from their first day of school.

 Prior to founding Quoria, he was the President of Barnum Software, a developer and publisher of the educational software, Quarter Mile Math.
-Math4ALL is an updated, 21st Century version of that software being written from the ground up.
+Math4ALL is a 21st Century version of that software being written from the ground up.

 Christopher received a bachelors degree in Religious Studies from the University of California, Santa Barbara.

 Lisa was Vice President and General Manager of the Desktop Client Platforms Group in the PC Client Group at Intel Corporation.
 She was responsible for the business P&L, strategy, and product development for Intel’s desktop product line.